garth/commandpost/readme.md

 The client application is based on primarily on [EmberJS](http://emberjs.com), [Bootstrap](http://getbootstrap.com) and some [jQuery UI](http://jqueryui.com).
 The server uses [NodeJS](http://nodejs.org), [Express](http://expressjs.com) and [mongoDB](http://www.mongodb.org).
-Command Posts uses REST to push/pull data from the client and [Server-Sent Events](http://en.wikipedia.org/wiki/Server-sent_events) to push data from the server.
+Command Post uses REST to push/pull data from the client and [Server-Sent Events](http://en.wikipedia.org/wiki/Server-sent_events) to push data from the server.
 So it should work with older proxies and servers where web sockets are an issue, however IE still does not support the SSE standard so cannot be used with Command Post at this time.